Twisthink works with Aircuity to Build User Interface Design with Powerful Airside Efficiency Software, Creating Aircuity 2.0 Tool Suite

 Aircuity is the smart airside efficiency company providing building owners with sustained energy savings through its intelligent measurement solutions.

 Create a new platform, which includes both desktop and website applications, will significantly reduce energy costs and improve safety and productivity, while achieving quantifiable results for smart buildings with Aircuity.

 3rd Party Contractors

 Host HCD (Human Center Design) workshop and establish journey map

 2. Project Status - Identify key stages, roles, and responsibilities

 3. Reporting - Critical information to stakeholders

-After many interviews and workshops with stakeholders and aircurity team, We found a few pain points from the original dashboard.
+After many rounds of interviews and workshops with stakeholders and aircurity team, I have noticed a few pain points from the original dashboard.

 Users don't know which section they should be look at first due to the same scale spaces.